Dsarken/SteamImageScraper/README.md

 ## Description

 This script uses Selenium library to scrape images from Steam games given a URL from Artwork/ScreenShots.
 It does not use BeautifulSoup or any other parsing library.
 It scrapes the image URLs directly from the source code of the web pages.
 It saves the image URLS in a CSV file named after the game title.
+You can also tick a box to download the scraped images locally in a folder that's named after the game you scraped the images from

 ## Usage